kissmetrics/km-support/_posts/2012-10-19-tracking-video.md

 Now below this, let's add our tracking calls.

     <script>
-    /**
-     * Helper function for loading KM trackable videos.
-     *
-     * wistia_object - The embedded Wistia object.
-Useful for
-     *   tracking different videos on the same page.
-     * name - The name of the video.
-This can be anything and will be appended to the event logged in KM.
-     */
     function loadKMTrackableVideo (wistia_object, name) {
       // Add tracking to 'play', 'pause', and 'end' events. wistia_object.bind("play", function() {